 The Civic Awards aims to promote better design in buildings and development of land in Newcastle-under-Lyme and to recognise their contribution to improving the borough.
-The Council and the Civic Society are working together with the community to promote the importance of places and good design.
+The Council and the Civic Societyworked together with the community to promote the importance of places and good design.

-Guidelines - judges will be looking for a high standard of design and applicants are reminded to provide as much information as possible to help the judges assess all of the nominated schemes.
-The Awards 2019 applies to work completed between Jan 2017 and 31 Dec 2018 (or Jan 2014 to 31 Dec 2018 for landscaping schemes).
-Closing date for nominations is 31 August 2019.
+Judges look for a high standard of design and applicants are reminded to provide as much information as possible to help the judges assess all of the nominated schemes.
+The Awards 2019 applied to work completed between Jan 2017 and 31 Dec 2018 (or Jan 2014 to 31 Dec 2018 for landscaping schemes).

 Categories of award: